stresearch/SAFE/README.md

 All submissions will be evalulated using balanced accuracy.
 Balanced accuracy is defined as an average of true positive rate and true negative rate.

+The competition page will maintain a public leaderboard and a private leaderboard.
+The data will be devided along the sources such the public and private leaderboards will be non-overlapping.
+Public leaderboard will also show error rates for every source, However, the specific source name will be anonymized.
+See the following table as an example.

-- After the competion closes, we will provide additional metrics broken down by source and other data attributes.
+- After the competition closes, we will provide additional metrics broken down by source and other data attributes.
 - This is why we ask you to provide a continous decision score for every input example in addition to a hard binary decision.